yakboyslim/YakTuner/README.md

 # YakTUNER
 ----
 ## What's it do?
 Opens logs and bins.
-Suggests tune changes for WG and MAF.
-IGN coming soon
+Suggests tune changes for WG, MAF (for tuning out fuel trims) and IGN

 ----